-- Control the spread of invasive species such as purple loosestrife. - Advocate that DNR be provided with adequate funding and manpower to be effective. - NR 3.4.
+- o Control the spread of invasive species such as purple loosestrife. - Advocate that DNR be provided with adequate funding and manpower to be effective. - NR 3.5.
 Maintain a quality forest resource.
-Much of the area surrounding the City of Wautoma is presently wooded.
+Over half the town's total area is presently wooded.
 These woodlands provide attractive building sites but, equally important, also are an important economic resource for individual property owners and provide employment opportunities for area residents.
 Additionally, most of the wooded acreage is a natural ecosystem, providing wildlife habitat and playing a major role in the scenic character so highly valued by residents and visitors alike.

-- Support County efforts to encourage private landowners to manage their forests and woodlots as sustainable resources. - Encourage UWEX and DNR to educate landowners on available incentive and technical assistance programs. - Control the spread of diseases and insects which threaten the resource. - Encourage UWEX and DNR to use media and educational materials to help the public identify diseases and insect pests when they occur in the landscape. - Support efforts to provide appropriate agencies with adequate funding and manpower to be effective. - Discourage residential development in areas that would compromise commercial forestry operations. - Encourage towns to use regulatory tools to protect identified areas from development. - NR 3.5.
+- Encourage private landowners to manage their forests and woodlots as sustainable resources. - Educate landowners on available incentive and technical assistance programs. - Control the spread of diseases and insects which threaten the resource. - Use media and educational materials to help the public identify diseases and insect pests when they occur in the landscape. - Provide appropriate agencies with adequate funding and manpower to be effective. - NR 3.6.
 Protect the integrity of existing and future mineral extraction sites.
-The glacial heritage of the area has left a number of sites that are rich in sand and gravel deposits.
+The glacial heritage of the town has left a number of sites that are rich in sand and gravel deposits.
 Because public pressure from nearby residents can often make it difficult for an operator to expand his pit or open a new site, it is important to protect both working and future sites from adjacent development.
 Underscoring this concern is the fact that, since these construction materials are bulk products requiring relatively high transportation costs, they need to be utilized relatively near their source of extraction to be economically viable.

-- Discourage this type of development within the city. - Use techniques such as setbacks and zoning to minimize conflicts with adjacent land uses and activities. - Coordinate reclamation plans with existing and future land use of adjacent areas.
+- Discourage types of development which would conflict with present and future extraction operations. - Work with operators to maintain a current inventory of existing and future sites. - The County should continue to use techniques such as setbacks and zoning to minimize conflicts with adjacent land uses and activities. - Coordinate reclamation plans with existing and future land use of adjacent areas.
+The current reclamation plans indicate that these areas will be used for recreation and hunting.
+Slopes will be established at a 3:1 slope and reseeded.